dijasila/GPAW/doc/tutorialsexercises/magnetic/mft/mft.rst

 means that we will have two magnetic sublattices and two magnon modes, the usual acoustic Goldtone mode and an optical mode.

-Again, we start of by calculating the LSDA ground state using the script :download:`Co_gs.py`
+Again, we start off by calculating the LSDA ground state using the script :download:`Co_gs.py`
 (resource estimate: 20 minutes on a 40 core node).
 However, this time we do not save the Kohn-Sham orbitals as they can take up a significant amount of